 - 2016 – The UK votes to leave the EU after a historic referendum

-Living standards in the UK are generally quite good.
+Living standards in the United Kingdom are generally quite good.
 In the OECD Better Life Index, it ranks above average for personal security, environmental quality, social connections, health status, jobs, and learning.

-The cost of living, however, is high compared to many other European countries.
+The cost of living, however, is high in comparison to many other European countries.
 London is significantly more expensive than other parts of the UK, with everything from housing and rent, to food and drink and transport costing much more.

 For more information on how much it costs to live around the country, see our guide on the cost of living in the UK.